ChrisPritchard/ctf-writeups/tryhackme-rooms/securesolacodersintra.md

   app.secret_key = str(key).encode()
   ```

-  And a quick look at the key revealed its format was:
+  And a quick look at the key (base64 decode it) revealed its format was:

   ```
   {'logged_in': True, 'username': 'anders'}